The Pros and Cons of Kangaroo Leather

 The Downsides of Kangaroo Leather

-K-leather has a noticeable grain and does crease easily, though that creasing doesn’t usually lead to cracking because of the strength of the collagen fibers.
 Unless it’s corrected, it’s usually not the smoothest leather — almost all kangaroo leather has scars.
-It’s not the shiniest either, kangaroo has a matte texture that develops a patina quickly and it darkens faster than other leathers as well.
+It’s not the shiniest either; it has a matte texture that develops a patina quickly, and it darkens faster than other leathers as well.

 This is, of course, all a matter of preference, and there are plenty of folks who happily trade off a shiner, more perfect-looking leather for a lighter, stronger, more flexible one that will develop character quickly.
-We can’t make that call for you, it just depends on what you’re looking for and what’s already in your wardrobe.
+We can’t make that call for you.
+It just depends on what you’re looking for and what’s already in your wardrobe.

 [Related: My list of The Best Boots for Men]